utsabfdahal/ChattrGFinal/README.md

 ## **Encountered Issues**

 * I had issues with integration.
 Backend was ready as my postgres knowledge was satisfactory and my front-end knowledge was good too.
 But when integrating, I faced issues while extracting data, sending it.
 Documentation of Supabase came really handy doing so.
-* Extraction.
-I pulled alot my hair while trying to extract data.
-What  I used to do was, I used to directly extract tables and tried to do required things inApp.
-This was really challenging.
-For example- In the 'chats’ table, chats were there but it consisted of user\_id and chatroom\_id.
-Now after extracting the table, we have ‘user\_id’ and have to fetch username from that ‘user\_id’, same with ‘chatroom\_id’.
-I later discovered while sitting in class that I can make functions/procedures , join the table, run proper select queries and bingo, all of the problems were vanished in thin air.
-Knowledge from my DBMS class and lab were very very useful.
+* I had significant challenges with data extraction, especially when trying to work directly with tables in-app.
+For instance, in the 'chats' table, I was dealing with user\_id and chatroom\_id.
+Extracting this data and then having to fetch the corresponding username or chatroom name in-app was a complex and frustrating process.
+It wasn’t until later, during a DBMS class, that I realized I could simplify everything by creating functions or procedures, joining tables, and running proper select queries.
+This revelation made the extraction process much smoother and more efficient.
+My DBMS knowledge turned out to be incredibly helpful in overcoming these challenges.

 * # I faced challenges in parsing JSON responses and ensuring that the data was correctly integrated with `UITableView`.
 This caused difficulties in fetching and displaying messages along with their senders accurately within the chat interface.

 ## **Future Enhancements**

-* **Real-Time Messaging**: Implement real-time message updates using Supabase's subscription features.
-* **Push Notifications**: Add push notifications for new messages and chatroom activities.
-* **User Profiles**: Implement user profiles with more detailed information and settings.
-* **UI Modification**
+* Realtime Functionality: Implement realtime updates for chat messages and chatroom activities, allowing users to see new messages and updates instantly without refreshing.
+* Enhanced UI/UX: Improve the overall user interface to create a more visually appealing and user-friendly experience.
+* Media Sharing: Enable users to send images, voice notes, and GIFs within chatrooms, making conversations more dynamic and engaging.
+* Active Status: Display active status indicators to show when users are online or typing, enhancing the interactive experience.
+* UI Improvements: Further refine the UI to make it more intuitive and responsive, ensuring smooth navigation and usage.